 Prolotherapy involves injection to the point where the ligament or tendon attaches to bone or into the joint capsule.
 What is injected is a substance that causes those tissues to strengthen, tighten and heal.
 Most prolotherapy injections can be given without radiological guidance.
 In the minority of cases ultrasound guidance is used.

-What is injected?
+What is Injected?

 A 15% dextrose and lignocaine (a local anesthetic) is used as the starting proliferant solution.
 This solution is safe and causes the least discomfort as a proliferant.
-In situations where joints are under greater load or in sports people who are using great force in movement, stronger solutions may be used, such as Platelet Rich Plasma (see PRP brochure).
+In situations where joints are under greater load or in sports people who are using great force in movement, stronger solutions may be used, such as Platelet Rich Plasma (see PRP information).

 What to Expect